Kinship Kitchen:

 Our Impact:

-Theough out catering service, we offer igh-quality catering services for clients such as NHS, Google, Local Authorities and national charities.
-We do this through flexible training and employment opportunities for kinship carers and young people, offering them pathways to economic independence and skillbuilding.
+- Flexible training and employment opportunities for kinship carers and young people, offering them pathways to economic independence and skillbuilding.

 Why our model works: